 The implications of these accounting software statistics are clear: the future of accounting is headed towards technological adoption.
 Meaning, you will eventually have to bid farewell to your good old spreadsheet-based accounting processes to reap the benefits of accelerated AI-powered operations.
 So, despite the obstacles to user adoption, it is important to keep up with the times by understanding how to leverage new innovations in the industry.

-However, you should note that this use of technology doesn’t necessarily lead to less work for you and your accountants.
-The evolution of accounting software may allow you to get rid of repetitive tasks but this is only to help you focus more on process optimization.
+However, you should note that the use of technology doesn’t necessarily lead to less work for you and your accountants.
+The evolution of accounting software may allow you to get rid of repetitive tasks, but this is only to help you focus more on process optimization.
 After all, with more software solutions offering big data functionalities, you will be able to get more substantial insights on your financial performance or a more proactive accounting approach.